Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 One of the sign-offs may come from a maintainer who is an author or collaborator for the PR, but the other maintainer must be uninvolved.

 To merge a PR, **all** the following conditions must be met:
-- The PR must receive 2 approvals for both **Code** and **Design**, given in the form of an approval checkmark on the PR's Github page.
+- The PR must receive 2 approvals for both **Code** and **Design**, given in the form of an approval checkmark on the PR's GitHub page.
-A checkmark is assumed to indicate approval for both code and design, unless stated otherwise by the approver.
+A checkmark is assumed to indicate approval for both code and design, unless the approver states otherwise.
 A PR created by a maintainer is assumed to have their implicit approval.
   - If a PR's changes primarily target a game area that belongs to a Maintainer Workgroup, the PR must receive at least one approval from a maintainer belonging to that workgroup.
 If the author is a workgroup member, they cannot self-approve for design.

 - All outstanding maintainer change requests must be resolved.
 If the maintainer who left the request wants, they can choose to forgo requiring the changes.
-In this case, when the PR is merged, a Github issue should be created to indicate the changes that need to be made.
+In this case, when the PR is merged, a GitHub issue should be created to indicate the changes that need to be made.

 - If the PR has the `Changes: Sprites` label, it must additionally be approved by at least one **Art Lead** through the addition of the `S: Art Approval` tag.